rackspace/runway/docs/source/terminology.rst

 lookup
 ======

-A method for expanding values in the :class:`~cfngin.config` at build time.
+A method for expanding values in the :class:`~cfngin.config` at runtime.
 By default lookups are used to reference Output values from other :class:`stacks <cfngin.stack>` within the same :attr:`~cfngin.config.namespace`.